Historical Travel - Have a Blast with the Past

 A structure with this much history is associated with many beautiful legends, like the story of Meng Jiangnu.
 After being separated for five years, Meng Jiangnu went to the wall to find her husband, a forced laborer, to bring him warm clothes.
 Once she learned that he had died, her bitter weeping made a section of the Wall collapse.
 Luckily Meng Jiangnu’s tears did not obliterate much of the Great Wall, for now travelers may enjoy this epic structure and weep tears of joy.

-Man’s Ruins is Another Man’s Treasure
+Mayan Ruins—One Man’s Ruins is Another Man’s Treasure

 The image of the great Maya civilization that has endured the strongest is that of the great ruins.
 Between the third and ninth century AD, Mayas built awe-inspiring temples, pyramids that sought the clouds and cities that guarded rain forests and beaches.
 Of these structures, temple-pyramids were the most striking.
 Towering over the trees and surrounding structures, these stepped pyramids were manmade mountains they climbed to be closer to the gods.